Skip to main content

 How it works

-Add as many teams as you need and name them.
+Add two to six teams and name them.
 Tap the plus button next to a team to add a point; tap minus to subtract one.
-Scores update instantly on screen.
-When the round or activity is over, hit reset to clear all scores and start fresh.
-The whole interface is designed for speed — no menus, no forms, just tap and go.
+Scores update instantly on screen and stay in this browser.
+When the round or activity is over, reset the scores or remove extra teams.

 Classroom scoreboard vs. alternatives

 Whiteboard tallies are the classic approach, but they are hard to read from the back of the room and easy to smudge.
 Spreadsheets work but feel clunky and slow during a fast-paced game.
 Dedicated scoreboard apps often require downloads or subscriptions.
-This browser-based scoreboard is free, loads instantly, and looks great projected — no installs, no accounts.
+This browser-based scoreboard is free, loads instantly, and looks great projected — no installs.

 Tips for effective use